Oklahoma lobbyist spending rebounds from pandemic-era decline

 OKLAHOMA CITY — Oklahoma lobbyists have spent nearly $380,000 this year on gifts, meals and beverages for state legislators and other elected officials through May, a 42% increase over the same period two years ago.

 Lobbyists have spent more than $183,000 on gifts, meals and beverages for state legislators, the highest total since 2019.
-While lobbyists may not spend more than $500 on gifts and food for an elected official over a calendar, elected officials aren’t capped on how much they can receive.
+While lobbyists may not spend more than $500 on gifts and food for an elected official over a calendar year, elected officials aren’t capped on how much they can receive.

 The average lawmaker took in $1,245 in food and gifts during the five-month period, or $18.86 per day the Legislature was in regular session.
 Twenty-three lawmakers, all Republicans, accepted more than $2,000 in goods.